Building Choreonoid-related Packages¶

 vcs pull

-will perform a git pull on all repositories, bringing them all up to date.
+will run git pull on all repositories, updating them all to the latest version.

-Install the dependency packages that are required to build and run Choreonoid.
+Install the dependency packages required for building and running Choreonoid.

 misc/script/install-requisites-ubuntu-20.04.sh

-If you want to set CMake options for building Choreonoid, use the “–cmake-args” option of the catkin config command.
+To set CMake options when building Choreonoid, use the “–cmake-args” option of the catkin config command.

 catkin config --cmake-args -DBUILD_CHOREONOID_EXECUTABLE=OFF

-to prohibit the generation of the normal Choreonoid executable.
-In ROS, programs are invoked in the form of “nodes” instead of regular executables, and the node executable for Choreonoid is included in the choreonoid_ros package.
-Having both the regular executable and the node version of Choreonoid can be confusing, but the above options can avoid this.
+In ROS, programs are launched as “nodes” instead of regular executables, and the node executable for Choreonoid is included in the choreonoid_ros package.
+Having both the regular executable and the node version can be confusing, but the above option helps avoid this.

-It is also possible to enable optional plugins for Choreonoid.
-For example, if you want to use the “media plugin” for playing video and audio files on Choreonoid, you can do the following.
+You can also enable optional Choreonoid plugins.
+For example, to use the “Media Plugin” for playing video and audio files in Choreonoid:

 catkin config --cmake-args -DBUILD_MEDIA_PLUGIN=ON

-If you want to set multiple options, just enumerate the options.
-For example, the following command will allow you to set both disallow the generation of the regular executable and build the media plugin.
+To set multiple options, simply list them.
+For example, the following command sets both the prohibition of regular executable generation and the Media Plugin build:

 catkin config --cmake-args -DBUILD_CHOREONOID_EXECUTABLE=OFF -DBUILD_MEDIA_PLUGIN=ON